samuelrieder/jaswig.github.io/_posts/2016-04-29-nature-volunteering.markdown

 ---
 layout: post
 title: "Team building, improving public spaces & helping our friends with disabilities"
+descriptiion: It feels so good to be out in nature and help create healthy and beautiful ecosystems!
 date: "2016-04-27 22:10:27 +0100"
 cover: "/images/blog/nature-volunteering.jpg"
 thumbnail: "/images/blog/nature-volunteering.jpg"